anmaso/JDBCExample/README.md

-Simple Java class to connect to Oracle database to measure latency
+Simple Java class to connect to Oracle database to check connectivity

 It just queries "Select from dual" or can pass your own query as input parameter